Ethanol fuel in the United States: Sugar

 Producing ethanol from sugar is simpler than converting corn into ethanol.
 Converting sugar requires only a yeast fermentation process.
 Converting corn requires additional cooking and the application of enzymes.
 The energy requirement for sugar conversion is about half that for corn.
 Sugarcane produces more than enough energy to do the conversion with energy left over.
 A 2006 U.S. Department of Agriculture report found that at market prices for ethanol, converting sugarcane, sugar beets and molasses to ethanol would be profitable.
 As of 2008 researchers were attempting to breed new varieties adapted to U.S. soil and weather conditions, as well as to take advantage of cellulosic ethanol technologies to also convert sugarcane bagasse.

 U.S. sugarcane production occurs in Florida, Louisiana, Hawaii, and Texas.
 The first three plants to produce sugarcane-based ethanol went online in Louisiana in mid-2009.
 Sugar mills in Lacassine, St. James and Bunkie were converted to sugarcane ethanol production using Colombian technology to enable profitable ethanol production.
 These three plants planned to produce 100 e6USgal of ethanol per year within five years.

 By 2009 two other sugarcane ethanol production projects were being developed in Kauai, Hawaii and Imperial Valley, California.
 The Hawaiian plant was projected to have a capacity of between 12–15 e6USgal a year and to supply local markets only, as shipping costs made competing in the continental US impractical.
 This plant went online in 2010.
 The California plant was expected to produce 60 e6USgal a year in 2011.

-In March 2007, "ethanol diplomacy" was the focus of President George W. Bush's Latin American tour, in which he and Brazil's president, Luiz Inacio Lula da Silva, promoted the production and use of sugarcane ethanol throughout the Caribbean Basin.
+In March 2007, "ethanol diplomacy" was the focus of President George W. Bush's Latin American tour, in which he and Brazil's president, Luiz Inácio Lula da Silva, promoted the production and use of sugarcane ethanol throughout the Caribbean Basin.
 The two countries agreed to share technology and set international biofuel standards.
 Brazilian sugarcane technology transfer was intended to permit various Central American, such as Honduras, El Salvador, Nicaragua, Costa Rica and Panama, several Caribbean countries, and various Andean Countries tariff-free trade with the U.S., thanks to existing trade agreements.
 The expectation was that such countries would export to the United States in the short-term using Brazilian technology.

 In 2007, combined exports from Jamaica, El Salvador, Trinidad and Tobago and Costa Rica to the U.S. reached a total of 230.5 e6USgal of sugarcane ethanol, representing 54.1% of imports.
 Brazil began exporting ethanol to the U.S. in 2004 and exported 188.8 e6USgal representing 44.3% of U.S. ethanol imports in 2007.
 The remaining imports that year came from Canada and China.